-PRINCIPLE 1.
+Principle 1.
 Absent a legal retention or preservation obligation, organizations may dispose of their information.

 Comment 1.a.
-An organization should, in the ordinary course of business, properly dispose of information that it does not need.
+Organizations should, in the ordinary course of business, properly dispose of information that they do not need.

-Organizations may avoid retaining information that is not subject to retention or preservation obligations.4 Regular disposition of obsolete information is simply a best information management practice, related to good housekeeping and Information Governance, which was acknowledged by the United States Supreme Court in Arthur Andersen LLP v.
+Organizations may avoid retaining information that is not subject to retention or preservation obligations.
+Regular disposition of obsolete information is simply an information management best practice, related to good housekeeping and Information Governance, which was acknowledged by the U.S. Supreme Court in Arthur Andersen LLP v.
 United States:

-Document retention policies' which are created in part to keep certain information from getting into the hands of others, including the Government, are common in business.
-It is, of course, not wrongful for a manager to instruct his employees to comply with a valid document retention policy under ordinary circumstances.5
+'Document retention policies' which are created in part to keep certain information from getting into the hands of others, including the Government, are common in business.
+It is, of course, not wrongful for a manager to instruct his employees to comply with a valid document retention policy under ordinary circumstances.